flaxsearch/flaxcode/src/docs/hacking.rst

 once the file has been written LogConfPub_ will ensure that the changes propogate to LogListener_ instances as described above.

+The class LogClientProcess_ does most of this for you.

+.. _LogClientProcess: file:api/logclient.LogClientProcess-class.html

 This combination allows for changes both via the Web UI and via the logging configuration file in a running system.